 Formerly a ThunderClan apprentice, and a good friend of Firestar and Graystripe.
 Fearing for his life as Tigerclaw began turning the Clan against him, Firestar takes him to live with Barley, a farmcat on the far edge of the Clans' territory.
 Much preferring his life there, he never does rejoin the Clans, though he remains their ally, even joining them in the battle against BloodClan.

-- A Day in the Limelight: His manga series, Ravenpaw's Path
+- A Day in the Limelight: His manga series, Ravenpaw's Path, and the e-book Ravenpaw's Farewell.

 - Bus Crash: After not being seen for about four in-universe years, Ravenpaw is revealed to have died at some point when he appears to give Bramblestar one of his nine lives.